 Continuous records of discharge at a gaging station are computed from the record of stage and the stage-discharge relation.
-For that purpose stage records having an accuracy of 0.01 ft.
-(0.003 m) are generally required.
+For that purpose, stage records having an accuracy of 0.003 m are generally required.
 The accuracy of any gage concerns the maintenance of the gage datum to the accuracy criterion of 0.003 m.
 That is achieved by running levels to reference marks for the gage